 This section begins with a description of the heart followed by components in the order taken by circulating blood: arteries, arterioles, capillaries, venules, and veins.

 The major function of the heart is to provide the propulsive force to circulate blood.
 However, the heart also functions as an endocrine organ; for example, cardiac muscle cells located in the atria produce the hormone atrial natriuretic peptide (ANP).
 The release of this hormone is stimulated by high blood pressure in the atria.
 ANP binds to receptors found at many sites in the body and produces several effects, the sum of which results in the reduction of blood pressure and the increase of sodium excretion into the urine.

 The heart contains four chambers consisting of two atria and two ventricles.

 Atria.
 Receive blood from the body (right atrium) or the lungs (left atrium).
 The atria then contract to force the blood into the more muscular ventricles to which they connect (Figure 7-1A).

 Ventricles.
 Receive blood from the two atria.
-Output of the right ventricle is directed to ...
+Output of the right ...